radio-jaune/website/README.md

 ##### Optimole CDN

-* register process is extreemely easy
+* register process is extremely easy
 * they do have a free plan
 *
 * https://docs.optimole.com/category/1011-cdn